Mixing times for the TASEP on the circle

-Then conditioning on the events $\mathcal{B}^-$ and $\mathcal{B}_0^+$, we see that for all $v\in \mathbb{S}((0,k),(N-k,0))$ Moreover, for $\tilde{n}=N^2 k^{-29/16}$, we have that with probability at least $1-k^{-5}$ holds for all $v\in \mathbb{S}((0,k),(N-k,0))$ and $x\in \mathcal{I}$, provided that $k$ is sufficiently large. \end{lemma} \begin{proof} Using that the environment is $(N,k)$-periodic, the estimates on the crossing of geodesics $\gamma_{\frac{1}{2}(n,mn),(n,mn)}$ and $\gamma_{(n,mn),(2n,2mn)}$ in the events $\mathcal{B}^-$ and $\mathcal{B}_0^+$ guarantee that equation~\eqref{eq:HittingSegment} holds as the transversal fluctuations must be bounded by $2k$.
-For \eqref{eq:LocalTransversalFluctuations}, note that due to the coalescence of geodesics by $\mathcal{B}^-$, it suffices to consider $v=(0,k)$.
-The statement follows now from the same arguments as Theorem 2.7 in \cite{BHS:Binfinite}, which bounds the local transversal fluctuations of steep and flat geodesics in i.i.d.\ environments, using in addition Corollary \ref{cor:FluctuationsPeriodic} to relate the transversal fluctuations in periodic and i.i.d.\ environment. \end{proof}
+Then we see that for all $v\in \mathbb{S}((0,k),(N-k,0))$ Moreover, there exists some $k_0$ such that for $\tilde{n}=N^2 k^{-29/16}$ and all $k\geq k_0$, holds for all $v\in \mathbb{S}((0,k),(N-k,0))$ and $x\in \mathcal{I}$. \end{lemma} \begin{proof} Recalling that the environment $(\omega^{\prime}_v)_{v\in \Z^2}$ is $(N,k)$-periodic, the events $\mathcal{B}^-$ and $\mathcal{B}_0^+$ guarantee that the transversal fluctuations of the geodesic in \eqref{eq:HittingSegment} must be bounded by~$2k$.
+This yields equation~\eqref{eq:HittingSegment}.
+For \eqref{eq:LocalTransversalFluctuations2}, note that due to the coalescence of geodesics in the event $\mathcal{B}^-$, it suffices to consider $v=(0,k)$ as a starting point.
+Moreover, using that on the event $\mathcal{B}^-$ the transversal fluctuations between $v$ and $v_x$ are at most $k$, it suffices to show the statement in \eqref{eq:LocalTransversalFluctuations2} with respect to an i.i.d.\ environment.
+This is the content of Theorem~2.7 in \cite{BHS:Binfinite}, which states a moderate deviation bound on the local transversal fluctuations (in the sense of definition \eqref{def:TransversalFluctuations}, but at a level $\tilde{n}$ much smaller than $n$) of flat geodesics in i.i.d.\ environments.
+In particular, for geodesics of slope $m$ and length $\tilde{n}$, the transversal fluctuations are of order $m^{2/3}\tilde{n}^{2/3} \in (c_1 k^{1/8},c_2 k^{1/8} )$ for some $c_1,c_2>0$, allowing us to conclude. \end{proof}